TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 ## Why not use other youtube video downloaders?
 They look prettier!
   - Other video downloaders purely download onto .mp4 and .mp3, and are made exclusively for casual use.
   - A casual user, if he wants **anything other than download a .mp4/.mp3** he will have no power to finish his task.
-E.g. download only videos above 1000 views.
+  For example, download only videos above 1000 views and/or with embedded youtube-subtitles.
 Good luck doing that on other youtube video downloaders!!
   - Clipboard is not automatically copied, meaning for each video, you have to:
   1. click the textbox
   2. right-click